thehimel/mac/hyper/README.md

 #### Night Owl in PyCharm

-* To have the same theme like hyper, install [Night Owl Theme](https://plugins.jetbrains.com/plugin/12262-night-owl-theme) in PyCharm.
+* To have the same theme as hyper, install [Night Owl Theme](https://plugins.jetbrains.com/plugin/12262-night-owl-theme) in PyCharm.

 #### Atom Material Icons